cblanquera/intime/README.md

  - Sending funds to competitors in order win blocks is not practical at scale.
  - Mining wallet rules exist to discourage stability, bad miners and bad actors.
  - Only miners can hold, consumers consume.
- - Time can be infinitely created but with more will be burned with more active consumer wallets in existence.
+ - Time can be infinitely created but more will be burned with more active consumer wallets in existence.

 ## Use Cases